Unconventional bosonization of chiral quantum wires coupled through a point-contact driven out of equilibrium: BOSONIZATION SCHEME

-The rhs of the above equation upon evaluation for $x>0, x^{'}>0$ doesn't reproduce the $\sinh( \frac{ \pi }{\beta v_F } (\nu x-\nu^{'}x^{'}-v_F(t-t^{'}) ) )^{-1}$ term that appears in the exact $RR$ Green function.
-This is markedly different from the equilibrium case where at least the $RR$ and $LL$ same-side correlations with impurity could be obtained with the conventional bosonization formulae itself without using the additional $\rho_{s}(-y)$ factor associated with equilibrium NCBT.
-Hence in the nonequilibrium case due to the presence of a bias we drop the choice in Eq.\ref{vt1} and only use the formulae in Eqs.\ref{vt2} and \ref{vt3} to construct a bosonization ansatz for the two-point correlation functions.\\ In order to obtain the correct bias dependent $U(\tau,t)$ terms as in Eq.\ref{eqnoneq} using this bosonization scheme, we make the following unitary field transformations
+The rhs of the above equation upon evaluation for $x>0, x^{'}>0$ using Eq.\ref{rhorhoRRLL} doesn't reproduce the dynamical part of the exact $RR$ Green function.
+The conventional bosonization choice in Eq.\ref{vt1} only works for the cases: $<\psi_{R}(x<0,t) \psi^{\dagger}_{R}(x^{'}<0,t^{'})>$ and $<\psi_{L}(x>0,t) \psi^{\dagger}_{L}(x^{'}>0,t^{'})>$.
+We show in Section.\ref{fourpoint} where we evaluate the four-point functions that for these two cases the conventional choice that amounts to setting $\lambda=0$ in Eq.\ref{ncbt} is the one that works.
+As for all other cases it is necessary to use the modified Fermi-Bose correspondence i.e. $\lambda=1$ in Eq.\ref{ncbt}, this means that in order to obtain the two-point functions in these cases the Eqs.\ref{vt2} and \ref{vt3} must be used.\\ In order to obtain the correct bias dependent $U(\tau,t)$ terms as in Eq.\ref{eqnoneq} using this bosonization scheme, we make the following unitary field transformations

-This asymmetrical transformations are because the bias is only applied to one of the chiralities.
-For our bosonization prescription to reproduce the correct results in all cases, the terms of the standard form (Eq.\ref{vt1}) are dropped altogether from the prescription for the correlation functions as they do not evaluate to terms that are present in the exact Green functions.
-We construct a bosonization prescription using a combination of the above mentioned field transformations along with the bosonized version of the two-point functions in Eqs.\ref{vt2} and \ref{vt3} that reproduces the full non-interacting Green functions apart from constant prefactors.
-The correlation functions of the transformed fields are written in the following fashion taking both choices (Eqs.\ref{vt2} and \ref{vt3}) into account.
-The $RR$ correlations of the transformed fields are written as,
+This asymmetrical transformations are invoked because the bias is only applied to one of the chiralities.
+We construct a bosonization prescription using a combination of the above mentioned field transformations along with the bosonized version of the two-point functions in Eqs.\ref{vt1},\ref{vt2} and \ref{vt3} that reproduces the full non-interacting Green functions apart from constant prefactors.
+The correlations of the transformed fields can be written in a bosonized form as follows.\\ For the $RR$ case,